core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 Also, the ability for an attacker to supply crafted SenML data that specify media types chosen by the attacker may expose vulnerabilities of handlers for these media types to the attacker.
+This includes "decompression bombs", compressed data that is crafted to decompress to extremely large data items.

 # IANA Considerations {#iana}